NothingAG/constitution/constitution.md

 ## CONSTITUTION ADOPTION DECLARATION

-The whole team adopted this constitution as the governance and operating system of Nothing Interactive.
+The whole team adopted this constitution as the governance and operating system of Nothing Interactive on April 20, 2017.
 In having done so, we all agreed to cede all authority that we hold into the constitution's processes.